 - The paid plan comes at $35/year for a single site.
 The cost is a deterrent as the competitors have loaded free plans and premium plans that work for unlimited sites.

-RankMath is another staple in the lists of the best WordPress plugins for SEO.
+RankMath is another staple in the list of the best WordPress plugins for SEO.
 With over 500,000+ active installations, it is a great pick for marketers looking for a quick SEO fix.

 - Has the easiest user interface when compared to market contemporaries.